brandonwilde/audiobookmarks/README.md

 # audiobookmarks
-Export bookmarks from the Libby app and save them in your Obsidian file collection.
+Export bookmarks from Libby or Hoopla and save them in your Obsidian file collection.